Happycharts/happybase-core/README.md

-## 😜 Happybase: Collaborative data for normies
+## 😜 Happybase: Collaborative SQL documents for data teams
 ![Happybase](./public/header.png)

 *"Happybase stands firmly with the people of Occupied Palestine, as we have from the beginning.
 We are a community of technologists, designers, and developers who are committed to using our skills and talents to create a better world for all. 🇵🇸🇵🇸🇵🇸"*